04/17/1749 – 01/26/1823

-It was thanks to this work the smallpox was completely eradicated, an epidemic that was spreading the world, stopped by the work of one man.
+It was thanks to this work that smallpox was completely eradicated, and an epidemic that was spreading the word was stopped by the work of one man.
 Today vaccines are used globally to prevent harmful diseases that are now considered completely preventable, this advancement in medicine has revolutionized society and its boundaries.